rhubarbgroup/redis-cache/readme.txt

 = 1.5.1 =

 This plugin turned 5 years today (Nov 14th) and its only fitting to release the business edition today as well.
-[Redis Cache Pro](https://wprediscache.com/) is a truly reliable, highly optimized and easy to debug rewrite of this plugin for SMBs.
+[Object Cache Pro](https://objectcache.pro/) is a truly reliable, highly optimized and easy to debug rewrite of this plugin for SMBs.

   * Added execution times to actions
   * Added `WP_REDIS_VERSION` constant